-The Leadership Excellence and Development Program (LEAD) is currently being targeted to more seasoned leaders (typically with five to 15 years of experience) who are responsible for coaching and leading front-line leaders.
+The Leadership Excellence and Development Program (LEAD) is currently being targeted to more seasoned leaders who are responsible for coaching and leading front-line leaders.
 These are leaders who incorporate university strategy and mission into their team’s deliverables and do planning ranging between three to five years into the future.

 LEAD participants will be provided with the opportunity to: